 Student Office Assistant

-The Housing and Residence Life office hires four student workers each semester.
-Student workers have many responsibilities including answering incoming calls to the office, light typing, filing, and other duties assigned by the Central Staff.
-Student workers are a vital and valued asset in the Housing Office.
+The Housing and Residence Life office hires student workers each semester.
+Student office workers have many responsibilities including answering phone calls, answering questions from visitors to the Housing office, facilitating checking out lock out keys, running errands on campus and other duties assigned by the central office staff.